As of August 24,2022 The Cayman Government has lifted all Covid Restrictions! Come enjoy Cayman

 Heritage Kitchen: very local (nice shack on the beach behind a gas station toward west bay) best to take home and eat on the beach at your condo.

 Going with kids??
-Take out pizza from DX upstairs bar and restaurant Also can eat there, but we never have.
+Take out pizza from XQ upstairs bar and restaurant Also can eat there, but we never have.
 There is a nice bar area and usually a band.

 Kaibo (East End): on far side of island.
 Great beach bar and marina.
 Little farther down the road is starfish point.

 Local fish market (not the name) There is a tent on the beach in Georgetown.
 Local fishermen have fresh fish.
 Snapper, Wahoo, Mahi-mahi).
 Ask them to filet it.
-Cost is app. $5 for filet.
+Costs vary so try not to look like a tourist.
+But rest assured, fish is fresh from the sea and only lasts as long as the daily catch.

 The Wharf: I’m going to mention it here only because it is one of the more famous places on the island.
-I feel it is rather touristy, but many people do enjoy it.
+I feel it is rather touristy, but many people do enjoy it and the food can be very good.
 Tarpon feeding is fun to watch for the kids.

 There are so so many more restaurants as well.
 Please feel free to email me if you are thinking of somewhere I have not mentioned and I will email back.